msank00/msank00.github.io/_posts/2019-07-21-blog_002_Statistical_Analysis_Part_2.md

 # How to interpret $R^2$ ?

-> Specifically, this linear regression is used to determine how well a line fits’ to a data set of observations, especially when comparing models.
+> :bulb: Specifically, this linear regression is used to determine how well a line fits’ to a data set of observations, especially when comparing models.
 Also, it is the fraction of the total variation in y that is captured by a model.

+> :dart: ..it captures how much variability of target variable, the model is capturing...

 ![image](https://upload.wikimedia.org/wikipedia/commons/thumb/8/86/Coefficient_of_Determination.svg/400px-Coefficient_of_Determination.svg.png)
 ![image](https://wikimedia.org/api/rest_v1/media/math/render/svg/6b863cb70dd04b45984983cb6ed00801d5eddc94)